frePPLe/frepple/doc/user-interface/getting-around/filtering-data.rst

 Filtering data
 ==============

-All screens display a filter icon in the tool bar on the upper left.
-Clicking the icon pops up a small window where you can specify the filters.
-The filter expression can use any of the attributes in the screen, and combine them with AND or OR conditions.
+In all screens a filter can be defined with the search box displayed next to the title.

+- A search on a text field can be added by entering the search term in the input box, and then selecting the field where to search on.

+- For more complex filters, you click on the search icon next to the input box.
+An rich expression editor pops up.

-When the displayed data are filtered, the applied filters are shown above the data.
-The filter values can be edited, which allows quick re-filtering.
+- | Existing values are displayed next to the title.
+Filter values can be edited, which allows quick re-filtering.
+  | When the filter value is empty, that filter is inactivate.

 .. image:: ../_images/filtering.png
    :alt: Filtering data